lukekorthals/camel-salesforce-example/README.md

 - Setup environment and path variables as per the official documentation.

 # Salesforce Setup
-1. Create a new Salesforce Developer account [here](https://developer.salesforce.com/signup).
+1. Use an existing Salesforce Developer account or create a new one [here](https://developer.salesforce.com/signup).

 2. Create a new connected app in Salesforce.
     - Enable OAuth Settings